Stuart Elliott (footballer, born 1978): Return to Glentoran

 Elliott returned to former club Glentoran in September 2012.
 He made his first appearance since returning to the club on 1 October, coming off the bench as Glentoran lost 3–2 to Linfield in the County Antrim Shield.
 He made his first league appearance on 6 October, coming off the bench as Glentoran lost 2–0 to Crusaders.
 He scored his first (and indeed only) goal since his return to Glentoran in an IRN-BRU League Cup game against Institute.
 The goal was described as an "unstoppable 20 yard shot".
 Glentoran went on to win the game 4–2 on penalties after a 2–2 draw.
 After making only seven appearances and scoring one goal in all competitions, Elliott was released by Glentoran after the turn of the year.

 International career

 Elliott earned 39 caps for Northern Ireland, scoring 4 goals including an impressive free kick against Azerbaijan.
 He played in Northern Ireland's famous victory over England but soon after began to struggle for his place in the team due to emerging young talents Sammy Clingan and Chris Brunt.

 Personal life

-He is a born-again Christian, belonging to Living Hope Christian Church in Hull, where he is a frequent speaker and their newest pastor.
-There are only three churches of this denomination in the world; these being in Belfast, Motherwell and Hull, which by coincidence, correspond exactly to where he played the majority of his club football.
+He is a born Christian, belonging to Living Hope Christian Church in Hull, where he is a frequent speaker and pastor.
+There are only three churches of this denomination in the world; these being in Belfast, Motherwell and Kingston upon Hull, which by coincidence, correspond exactly to where he played the majority of his club football.